Skip to Main Content

 Practical Details

 La Chi Breakfast is located at 15 Avenida Nte.
 33, Centro, Cozumel, Quintana Roo, Mexico.
-No phone number or website is currently indexed in public records, and booking appears to operate on a walk-in basis.
+Walk-in service is the norm.
 The Centro location places it within easy walking distance of the main plaza and the passenger ferry terminal.
-Morning arrival, before 9am, aligns with the quieter service window ahead of the island's midday tourist traffic.
+Morning arrival is the best fit for the day's service pattern.

 Category Peers